 Unlike health and education reform, which can take generations to improve, tax policy can be put on the right path in a single legislative session.
 For example, North Carolina's tax reform in 2013 moved them from 44th on the Tax Foundation Index (worst in the Southeast) to 11th (best in the Southeast).
 How did North Carolina do it?
 They moved to a system with lower rates, fewer loopholes and exemptions, while still keeping each major tax type.

 Our roadmap for Arkansas can bring about similar dramatic improvements in the tax climate.
 "Arkansas: A Road Map for Tax Reform" provides three routes to improve Arkansas' tax code to benefit everyone in the state, through economic growth and lower tax burdens.

 Whether you are interested in tax policy or just your own high tax bill, our report will help you better understand how our tax system can be improved.

-Nicole Kaeding is director of special projects at the Tax Foundation in Washington, D.C., and Jeremy Horpedahl is an assistant professor of economics at the University of Central Arkansas and a scholar at the Arkansas Center for Research in Economics (the views expressed are not an official statement of UCA).
-Kaeding and Horpedahl are the authors of Arkansas: The Road Map to Tax Reform.
+Jeremy Horpedahl is an assistant professor of economics at the University of Central Arkansas and a scholar at the Arkansas Center for Research in Economics.
+Nicole Kaeding is an economist at the Center for State Tax Policy at the Tax Foundation.

 Print Headline: Reform taxes now